Blyde River Canyon Tour

 Rates & Tour info

-Accommodation in twin rooms, all meals, guide and guiding fees, all day-trip transfers and transfers to and from Hoedspruit Eastgate airport, entrance fees to reserves and attractions.
+Accommodation in twin rooms, all meals, guide and guiding fees, all-day transfers between pickup and drop-off, entrance fees to reserves and attractions.

-Items not mentioned above, eg : Transport to and from Hoedspruit, Medical & travel insurance, drinks and alcoholic beverages.
+Items not mentioned above, eg : Transport to and from Johannesburg or Nelspruit or Hoedspruit, medical and travel insurance, drinks and alcoholic beverages.

 Overall rating: “Easy”.
 You do not need to be ultra-fit but if you choose to do the walks you should be able to walk between 10 and 20 km per day.
 The route takes you along paths, tracks and through the veld.
 See Walking grades for more details about “Easy” rating.